SKeenan07/mac-admin-scripts/README.md

 4. Delimiter (The character that separates the items to delete, such as a comma.)
 5. Folder to delete items from (The folder path must begin and end with a `/`.)
 6. Items to delete
+7. Folder depth to search - If 1, it will only look inside the root folder.
+If 2, it will look inside the root folder and its subfolders.

 **Error Codes**